gringer/presentation-notes/docs/2017-Mar-15-CBNP.md

  * Will map consensus callers and assemblers in box
  * Can use idle computing for local bioinformatics; e.g. containerised workflows
  * Network requirements much simpler for a single compute box
- * To be rolled out
+ * To be rolled out; upgrades included in the cost of purchase

 ## What's inside the compute box
  * Cramming in FPGAs on PCIe cards, easily 60Mb/s, 80 TFLOPs